dmitrycello/yaglpp/docs/USAGE.md

 ![06-new-project-4](06-new-project-4.png)

 ### 2. Add resources to the application project
 The resources allow a quick access to files included into the output execitable as [Binary Resources](https://learn.microsoft.com/en-us/windows/win32/menurc/resources), this also allows to build a portable application.
-Such files as GLSL shader script files could be then hidden within the executable.
+Such files as GLSL shader script files could be then hidden within the executable, and therefore can't be accidentally modified.

 > [!TIP]
 > If the resources aren't added to the project, the _Resource_ option would not be accessible in the _Project Property Pages_ window later on.